awslabs/sagemaker-debugger/README.md

 | [PyTorch](pytorch.md) | 1.2, 1.3, 1.4, 1.5 |
 | [XGBoost](xgboost.md) |  0.90-2, 1.0-1 (As a framework)|

-### Run and debug training jobs on custom containers with Debugger
+### Debugger on custom containers or local machines

-Debugger is available for any deep learning models that you bring to Amazon SageMaker.
-The AWS CLI, the SageMaker Estimator API, and the Debugger APIs enable you to use any Docker base images to build and customize containers to train and debug your models.
-To use Debugger with customized containers, go to [Use Debugger in Custom Training Containers](https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-bring-your-own-container.html).
+You can also fully use the Debugger features in custom containers with the SageMaker Python SDK.
+Furthermore, `smdebug` is an open source library, so you can install it on your local machine for any advanced use cases that cannot be run in the SageMaker environment and for constructing `smdebug` custom hooks and rules.

 ---